 Are events at Gorton suitable for all ages?

 Almost all of the events at Gorton are all-ages.
 Check individual event website pages for any suggested age restrictions.

 Gorton does not censor or control the content created by guest artists.
 Patrons with sensitivities to adult language or socio-political commentary are advised to be aware of the artists’ work before purchasing tickets to and/or attending their performances.

 Do I have to wear a mask?

-Gorton is closely following public health recommendations from the CDC and local authorities and will require masking according to those guidelines.
-Patrons are always welcome to wear a mask no matter the guidelines.
+Gorton is closely following public health recommendations from the CDC and local authorities.
+Patrons are not required to wear a mask but are always welcome to wear one no matter the guidelines.